 INSERT … VALUESstatement to quickly write the data.

 - If you want to create a large number of data records (such as more than 10 records), you can incorporate the data records into a .txt or .csv file and then upload the file by using Tunnel.
 For more information about this method, see Import data.
 Alternatively, you can incorporate the data records into a file and then import the file by using DataWorks.
-For more information about this method, see Introduction to console.
+For more information about this method, see Overview.

 INSERT OVERWRITE statement cannot insert columns, therefore we recommend that you use the